A two loop induced neutrino mass model with modular $A_4$ symmetry: Model

 \section{Model}

-Here we explain our model with modular $A_4$ symmetry in which some fields have non-zero modular weight and couplings with non-zero modular weight are modular forms.
-In the fermion sector, we introduce three exotic singly-charged leptons as a triplet under $A_4$ with modular weight $-1$, while all the SM leptons $L_{L},e_{R}$ have zero modular weight assigned three kinds of singlet ${1,1',1''}$ for each flavor under $A_4$.
-In the scalar sector, we introduce an isospin doublet field $\eta$ and three singlet fields $(\varphi, s^-,k^{--})$ having non-zero modular weight $(-1,-2,-1,-2)$ {and hypercharge $(1/2,0,-1,-2)$} respectively, where all the scalar fields are true singlet under $A_4$.
-We expect that $\eta$ is an inert boson to induce nonzero neutrino mass at two-loop level, and its neutral component can be a DM candidate whose stability is assured by nonzero modular weight; {this is due to the fact that all couplings should have even modular weight and fields with odd modular weight cannot singly appear in interactions. } Vacuum expectation value (VEV) of $H$ and $\varphi$ is respectively denoted by $v_H/\sqrt2$ and $v_\varphi/\sqrt2$, where $H$ is identified as SM-like Higgs field.
-We summarize field assignments in table \ref{tab:fields} and couplings in table \ref{tab:couplings}.
+Here we explain our model with modular $A_4$ symmetry in which some fields have non-zero modular weight and couplings with nonzero modular weight are modular forms.
+In the fermion sector, we introduce three exotic singly-charged leptons $E$ as a triplet under $A_4$ with modular weight $-1$, while all the SM leptons $L_{L}\equiv[e_L,\nu_L]^T,\ell_{R}$ have zero modular weight and are assigned three kinds of singlet ${1,1',1''}$ for each flavor under $A_4$.
+In the scalar sector, we introduce an isospin doublet field $\eta$ and three singlet fields $(\varphi, S^-,k^{++})$ having non-zero modular weights $-1$, $(-2,-1,-2)$ {and hypercharges $1/2$, $(0,-1,2)$} respectively, where all the scalar fields are true singlets under $A_4$.
+We assume $\eta$ to be an inert boson \footnote{In practice, $\eta$ is not needed to be inert, since only the singly-charged component contributes to our neutrino mass at two-loop level.
+If $\eta$ has nonzero VEV, we have mixing between the SM charged-leptons $\ell$ and exotic ones $E$ that is proportional to the ratio defined as $\ell$ mass divided by that of $E$.
+The mixing should be small enough to satisfy the experimental data since it can affect SM lepton gauge interactions and would induce LFV process~\cite{Crivellin:2020ebi,Patrignani:2016xqp}.
+Therefore, VEV of $\eta$ has to be suppressed, and thus we do not consider this kind of case in our paper.}, and its neutral component can be a DM candidate whose stability is assured by nonzero modular weight; {this is due to the fact that all couplings should have even modular weight and fields with odd modular weight cannot singly appear in interactions. } Vacuum expectation value (VEV) of $H$ and $\varphi$ is respectively denoted by $v_H/\sqrt2$ and $v_\varphi/\sqrt2$, where $H$ is identified as SM-like Higgs field.
+We summarize field assignments in table \ref{tab:fields}.
 Under these symmetries, one writes renormalizable Lagrangian as follows: